VA Loan Manufactured Home

 Why Finding a Lender Is Harder Than It Sounds

-The CFPB has documented that manufactured home loan applications face denial rates significantly higher than site-built home loan applications.
+According to CFPB analysis of Home Mortgage Disclosure Act data, less than 30% of manufactured home loan applications are approved, compared to more than 70% for site-built homes.
 Part of that gap comes from lender unwillingness to participate in this product at all.
-So if you've called a couple of VA lenders and gotten turned down, that doesn't mean you don't qualify.
-It may mean those lenders don't work with manufactured homes.
-You need a lender who specifically does.
+So if you’ve called a couple of VA lenders and gotten turned away, that doesn’t mean you don’t qualify.
+It may mean those lenders simply don’t work with manufactured homes.
+You need one who specifically does.

 “The biggest misconception I see with VA manufactured home loans is that buyers think getting denied by one lender means the VA program won’t work for them.
 That’s rarely true.
 The issue is almost always the lender’s own policies, not the borrower’s situation.
 Finding the right lender is the job.
 The VA program itself is solid for the right property.”

-If you're buying in Colorado, manufactured homes are common in rural mountain communities and on the eastern plains.
+In Colorado, manufactured homes are common in rural mountain communities and on the eastern plains.
 Counties like Pueblo, Fremont, and Huerfano have active manufactured home markets.
-But title conversion procedures vary by county, and some rural title companies have limited experience with the process.
-Working with a Colorado mortgage broker who knows local title companies helps avoid delays.
+But title conversion procedures vary by county, and some rural title companies have limited experience with this process.
+Working with a Colorado mortgage broker who knows local title companies can prevent the delays that kill deals at the worst possible time.

 Florida presents a different challenge.
-The state has a large manufactured and mobile home population, but a significant share of those homes sit in parks on leased land.
-Those homes will not qualify for VA financing because the borrower doesn't own the land.
-If you're a veteran buying in Florida, confirm land ownership before you get attached to a property.
-A Florida mortgage broker familiar with the VA manufactured home process can spot these issues early, before they cost you time and money.
+The state has a large manufactured and mobile home population, but many of those homes sit in parks on leased land.
+Those properties won’t qualify for VA financing because the borrower doesn’t own the land.
+If you’re a veteran buying in Florida, confirm land ownership before you get attached to any property.
+A Florida mortgage broker familiar with the VA manufactured home process can spot these issues early, before they cost you time and a deal.

 Feature VA Loan Conventional Loan